mist-devel/mist-binaries/cores/zx01/readme.txt

 off since the tape loading logic of a ZX81 re-uses parts of the video system.
 Old TV sets displayed some flickering black and white lines.
 Modern screen don't cope at all with this.
 This is ok.

+To delete characters on the command line hit SHIFT-'0'.

 Now start the tape replay by pressing the rightmost button on the MISTs front panel.
 If you have speakers connected to your MIST you'll